cmelab/AIChE-2018-CoMSEF-Workshop/README.md

 # AIChE-2018-CoMSEF-Workshop
-Notebooks and example code used in the AIChE 2018 CoMSEF Workshop
+Notebooks and example code used in the AIChE 2018 CoMSEF Workshop.
+These notebooks are the same ones used in the virtual machine.

-## How to use
+Below are links to the code repositories of each notebook.

 ## License